-The report notes that 1,801 transactions were reported to antitrust agencies during fiscal year 2015, an 8.3 percent increase from the 1,663 transactions reported in fiscal year 2014.
-The report summarizes the agencies’ merger enforcement activities, highlighting the 42 merger enforcement actions taken to preserve competition in diverse and important sectors of the economy, including consumer goods and services, pharmaceuticals, hospitals, high tech and industrial goods, and energy.
+As the Report explains, companies notified the agencies of 2,052 HSR reportable transactions during fiscal year 2017; a 12.0 percent increase over the 1,832 transactions in fiscal year 2016.
+The Report also summarizes the agencies’ merger enforcement activities for fiscal year 2017, highlighting 39 merger challenges undertaken by both agencies in efforts to protect competition in sectors of the economy including consumer goods and services, pharmaceuticals, healthcare, high tech and industrial goods and energy.

-The report includes statistical tables profiling HSR filings and investigations during fiscal year 2015.
-Appendices provide a summary of transactions for the past 10 years, as well as the number of transactions reported and the number of filings received for each month during this time.
+The Report contains statistical tables profiling HSR filings and investigations conducted by both agencies during fiscal year 2017.
+Appendices provide a summary of transactions for the past 10 years, as well as the number of transactions reported and the number of filings received by month during this time.
 The percentage of transactions in which the agencies issued a Second Request decreased from 3.0 percent in fiscal year 2016 to 2.6 percent in fiscal year 2017.

-Enacted by Congress in 1976, the Hart-Scott-Rodino Antitrust Improvements Act gives the federal government the opportunity to investigate and challenge mergers that are likely to harm consumers before injury occurs.
-The Commission vote to issue the report was 3-0.
-(FTC File No. P110014; the staff contact is Evan Storm, 202-326-3193)
+Enacted by Congress in 1976, the Hart Scott Rodino Act gives the federal government the opportunity to investigate and challenge mergers that are likely to harm consumers before injury occurs.
+The Commission vote to issue the report was 2-0.
+(FTC File No. P110014; the staff contact is Sam Sheinberg, Bureau of Competition, 202-326-2308.)

 The Federal Trade Commission works to promote competition, and protect and educate consumers.
 You can learn more about how competition benefits consumers or file an antitrust complaint.
 Like the FTC on Facebook, follow us on Twitter, read our blogs and subscribe to press releases for the latest FTC news and resources.